 Subdivision 1 states that this section applies to the termination of a relief association retirement plan and the dissolution of a relief association, but does not address dissolution or termination due to a change in coverage to the PERA Statewide volunteer firefighter plan.
+This section provides an overview of the steps required for each, each of which is explained in detail in the rest of this new statutory section.

 Subdivision 2 provides that a relief association is dissolved and the retirement plan is terminated automatically if the fire department is dissolved or the employment of all active firefighters is terminated.
+The effective date of the automatic dissolution is the December 31 that is at least eight months after the date on which the fire department is dissolved or all the active firefighters' employment is terminated.